Mahantesh1729/BMI_CALCULATOR/README.md

 > His/Her BMI with a status of his/her health and recalculate button at the bottom of the screen will be displayed.
 <img src="https://user-images.githubusercontent.com/67777625/149064180-04e5e9a9-486a-4a8e-a1d2-408711a53580.jpeg" width="400" height="700">

+> Design of this app is inspired by <a href="https://dribbble.com/shots/4585382-Simple-BMI-Calculator">Ruben Vaalt</a>

 ## Software used:
 <a href="https://flutter.dev/">Flutter</a>